 But today, excitement about the Detroit Comeback is spreading.
 That’s partly because Detroit offers investors—property owners and landlords in particular—some of the strongest ROIs in the U.S.

 Investors have already put billions of dollars into greater downtown development projects, like a new hockey arena and up to 5,000 residential units scheduled to come to market in the next two years.
 Quicken Loans Inc. founder Dan Gilbert has spent $451 million to buy 62 properties in downtown Detroit since 2011, and the city is rallying around the return of their NBA team, the Detroit Pistons.
 Technology, service and retail companies of all sizes are moving to town, like the world’s largest automotive seating supplier, Adient Ltd. Local universities and medical centers are expanding.
 The Motor City is in motion.

-Century Partners is currently adding to its portfolio, which will put their portfolio at over 60 houses across three neighborhoods.
+Century Partners is currently closing on 23 additional homes, which will put their portfolio at over 65 houses across three neighborhoods.
 CP purchases the properties in cash from government entities, banks, individuals and developers at discounted prices from $10,000 to $50,000.

 They will soon seek to rehabilitate single and multi-family units with a renovation budget.
 Renovation budgets typically range from $20,000 to $125,000 per house and take three to six months.

 CP employs an underutilized group of skilled local builders.
 The properties are then rented or sold to a racially, professionally, and income-diverse group that includes graduate students, medical workers, technology workers, young professionals and artisans with demonstrable income, delivering investors a solid return.
 And though CP’s efforts will result in increased neighborhood-wide property values, their track record shows: no evictions, no displacements or rent increases for inherited tenants.